 So wear minimal makeup & pack face wipes.

-Wearing minimal makeup will ensure your pores aren’t clogged for the many hours you’re traveling, and packing some wipes to remove excess dirt, oil and buildup from your face will help keep your pores clog-free as well.
-We love the Intrinsics Naturally Gentle Cleansing Towels and Promise Organic Argan Crème Facial Towelettes — both of which can double as hand wipes!
+Wearing minimal makeup will ensure your pores aren’t clogged for the many hours you’re traveling, and packing some wipes to remove excess dirt, oil and buildup from your face and body will help keep your pores clog-free as well.
 Using wipes doesn’t forgo your evening cleanse, so don’t forget to wash your face when you arrive!

 Travel exposes you to unexpected UV rays…